chrisadkin/Nomad-HashiStack-Lab/README.md

 # Building the Environment

-This comprises of two stages:
+This comprises of the following stages:

-- Creation of a virtual machine image using packer component versions and Ubuntu packages installed can be customized by editting the setup.sh script in the ```shared``` folder.

-- Deployment of a Terraform configuration that uses the image built with packer
+1. Virtual machine image build

+2. Terraform configuration deployment

+3. Environment health checks